 On this dayMar 03, 1819

-With a budget of $10,000 per year, the fund paid missionaries and church leaders to partner with the federal government to establish schools in Indian territories to teach Native children to replace tribal practices with Christian practices.
+The fund paid white missionaries and church leaders to partner with the federal government to establish schools in "Indian territories" to teach Native children to replace tribal practices with Christian practices.
 In 1824, the federal government established the Bureau of Indian Affairs to oversee the fund and implement programs to “civilize” the Native people.

 According to Indian Commissioner Luke Lea, it was “indispensably necessary that they be placed in positions where they can be controlled, and finally compelled by stern necessity...until such time as their general improvement and good conduct may supersede the necessity of such restrictions.”
-Over the ensuing decades, the United States’ orientation to Native peoples changed from adversarial to paternalistic, focused on killing Native American culture.
+Over the ensuing decades, the U.S.'s orientation to Native peoples changed from adversarial to paternalistic, focused on killing Native American culture.